FredBesterwitch/jlj3pl-api-documentation/docs/authentication/index.md

 - API Key : Provided by the Application Administrator

 ### Please try and Re-use the Token, by checking for expiry, before requesting for another access token.
+## IMPORTANT!!!
+If there are more than FIVE Requests For Access Tokens a Day, your access to the API will be blocked for 24 hours.

 ### Getting an access token from the Authentication provider